 Tip #4: Prepare Financially for Annual Maintenance Costs

 Your costs do not end with the completion of your dream pool.
-Always factor ongoing pool maintenance into your budget; prepare for the yearly maintenance costs in addition to the upfront price tag.
+Always factor ongoing pool maintenance into your budget; prepare for the yearly maintenance costs and the upfront price tag.
 These costs may include:

 - Pool-cleaning equipment or services